kndang/Cybersecurity-Portfolio/First-Fit-Mem-Allocator/README.md

 ## 📝 Project Prompt
 > Write a first fit memory allocator.
 Your program will read in a sequence of memory allocation and dellocation commnds from a file.
 It will perform each command and display what memory looks like after each command.
-> Included several text files to test
+> Included several text files to test.

 ## 🧠 Skills Learned
 - Implemented python logic to allocate and deallocate memory using the first-fit algorithm